FenyoLab/L1EM/README.md

 these comments.

 ### Output
-At completion, two tab delimited table will be written.
 At completion, three tab delimited tables will be written.
 1. full\_counts.txt: raw count estimates for each L1HS/L1PA\* element with any aligned read pairs
 2. l1hs\_transcript\_counts.txt: expression estimates for L1HS elements, reported as raw counts